-Unlike the other players on this list, Jerry West actually dropped 40 points in consecutive games in two separate NBA Finals, because, well, he’s Jerry West, and that’s just how he rolls.
+Unlike the other players on this list, Jerry West actually dropped 40 points in consecutive games in two separate NBA finals, because, well, he’s Jerry West.

-In the 1965 Finals, a series in which West averaged 33.8 points per game, the Lakers watched as Mr. Clutch erupted for 40-point performances in both Games 2 (45 points on 17 field goals) and 3 (43 points on 13 field goals).
-Unfortunately for the Los Angeles faithful, these superhuman displays of individual excellence weren’t enough to prevent the Lakers from falling to Boston in five games.
+During the 1965 NBA Finals, a series where West averaged 33.8 points per game, the Lakers watched as Mr. Clutch erupted for 40-point performances in both Game 2 (45 points on 17 field goals) and Game 3 (43 points on 13 field goals).
+Unfortunately for the Los Angeles faithful, these superhuman displays of individual excellence weren’t enough to prevent the Lakers from falling to the Boston Celtics in five games.

-The 1969 NBA Finals followed a similar storyline to that of 1965, with the Celtics defeating the Lakers — this time in seven games — and West putting up ridiculous numbers (37.9 PPG).
-This time, however, West scored 53 points in a Game 1 victory and followed it up with 41 points in a losing effort in Game 2.
+The 1969 NBA Finals followed a similar storyline.
+The Celtics defeated the Lakers — this time in seven games.
+West put up ridiculous numbers (37.9 PPG).
+This time, however, the point guard scored 53 points in a Game 1 victory and followed it up with 41 points in a losing effort in Game 2.

-Although Los Angeles and West fell short of their championship aspirations, the latter was selected as the Finals MVP — not a bad consolation prize if you ask us.
+Although LA and West fell short of their championship aspirations, he earned the Finals MVP honors.
+Not a bad consolation prize if you ask us.

 2. Rick Barry

-Although the San Francisco Warriors fell to the Philadelphia 76ers in the 1967 NBA Finals in six games, San Fran’s Rick Barry was still able to put together one of the greatest performances of all time.
-In a matchup that saw him average 40.8 points, 8.8 rebounds, and 3.3 assists per game, it’s his explosive scoring efforts in Games 3 and 4 that stand out among the rest.
+Although the San Francisco Warriors fell to the Philadelphia 76ers in six games in the 1967 finals, San Fran’s Rick Barry still put together one of the greatest performances of all time.
+In a matchup that saw him average 40.8 points, 8.8 rebounds, and 3.3 assists per game, his explosive scoring efforts in Games 3 and 4 stood out among the rest.

 In Game 3, a 130-124 Warriors victory, Barry made 22 field goals, went 11 for 19 from the line, and finished with 55 points, as San Francisco won its first game of the series.
 While Game 4 saw Philadelphia extend its series lead to 3-1, Barry continued his unstoppable play, putting up 43 points on 17 field goals and nine free throws.

-When it was all said and done, however, the 76ers were simply too much for the Warriors to handle — words you will never hear echoed these days.
+When it was all said and done, however, the 76ers were simply too much for the Warriors to handle — words you won’t hear echoed these days.